bridrod/Nagios/check-dell-warranty-README.md

 For further details, please refer to SDK available on your Dell TechDirect account.

-**Note:** In some cases, grabbing the STag might not be possible due to firewall, misconfigured/disabled SNMP settings in the OS or some other odd reason.
-To work around that, I enabled the option to pull it from the iDRAC automatically when type=server is selected and the script fails to pull from the OS.
+**Note:** In some cases, grabbing the STag might not be possible due to firewall, misconfigured/disabled SNMP settings in the Server OS or some other odd reason.
+To work around that, I enabled the option to pull it from the iDRAC automatically when type=server is selected and the script fails to pull from the Server OS.
 For that to work, you should have your iDRAC registered in DNS and using a pattern (i.e.: idrac-hostname).
 For this script we use "d-hostname".
 Feel free to modify it.

 ## Requirements
 SNMP to be working (Server OS or Dell iDRAC, Dell Chassis, or Dell Switch);